-First of all, as stated in the headline, these are general guidelines covering six ASEAN countries that are not equally developed.
+First of all, these are general guidelines covering six ASEAN countries that are not equally developed.
 Nor do these countries have the same national laws, import regulations, customs clearance processes, or cultures for that matter.

 When checking the list, I don’t pay much attention to the import restrictions for adult publications, cigarettes, and fireworks.

-The product categories that I’m concerned more about are:
+The product categories that I’m more concerned more about are:

 - Food products, food supplements, health supplements